 Tourists can arrange for snorkeling adventures from one beach to another.
 Carlos Rosario, Tamarindo, Punta de Soldado, Flamenco, and Melones are the go-to destinations for snorkeling in Culebra Puerto Rico.
 For beginners, you can have a guided snorkeling tour to enjoy the best of the island.

 6. Water Activities on Flamenco

-Snorkeling, diving, and swimming are just a few of the water activities that tourists of all kind can enjoy on Playa Flamenco.
+Snorkeling, scuba diving, and swimming are just a few of the water activities that tourists of all kind can enjoy on Playa Flamenco.
 The nearby lagoon where the beach gets its name receives a considerable flamingo population in winter.
 Playa Flamenco has amenities like toilets, outdoor showers, and kiosks that make your stay convenient.

 7. National Wildlife Refuge